nikolaposa/rate-limit-middleware/README.md

 ### Full example

-Following examples demonstrate how `RateLimitMiddleware` can be used in Mezzio-based application, but the same principle applies to any middleware framework.
+Following examples demonstrate how `RateLimitMiddleware` can be used in a [Mezzio](https://docs.mezzio.dev/mezzio/)-based application, but the same principle applies to any middleware framework.

 **dependencies.php**